-A two-story museum designed in the shape of the RMS Titanic, the Titanic Museum in Pigeon Forge, Missouri, features 400 fascinating pre-discovery artifacts in its 20 gallery displays.
+A two-story museum designed in the shape of the RMS Titanic, the Titanic Museum in Pigeon Forge, Tennessee, features 400 fascinating pre-discovery artifacts in its 20 gallery displays.
 This iconic family-friendly attraction offers a two-hour self-guided tour that is designed to make guests feel as though they are actually one of the original passengers on the ship’s 1912 maiden voyage.

 |from Ashley, one of our Pigeon Forge Travel Experts|